 Skip to content

-Wornum Street Lights – British Heritage Street Lighting
+Wornum Street Lights – Mid-20th-Century British Heritage Street Lighting

 Overview

-Wornum street lights are a recognised form of mid-20th-century British street lighting, closely associated with London streetscapes and later adopted in other parts of the UK.
+Wornum street lights are a recognised form of mid-20th-century British street lighting, most closely associated with London streetscapes and later adopted in other parts of the United Kingdom.
 They are best known for their distinctive lantern form, which references earlier historic lighting styles while being adapted for modern public lighting use.

 Design Context and Attribution